ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S22/slides.md

 - Evaluate performance after adjusting for volume effects
 - Manager is not held responsible for volume changes

+### Note:

+The static and flexible budgets will be used in the next lecture to decompose variances!

 <!-- ### Example: GAMESS Inc. -->

 <!-- TODO: this is an embarassingly out of date version of the book. -->
 <!-- GAMESS Inc. develops, markets, packages, and distributes multimedia computer games.
 GAMES has outsourced production because it does not believe it can manufacture the games competitively.
 Its most recent development is an interactive adventure game.
 Because its multimedia games are different from other computer games in both the physical size of the package and price, GAMESS established a new profit center for the adventure game and future Blu-ray computer games. -->
 <!-- GAMESS is in the process of selecting the profit-maximizing price for the new adventure game.
 Management estimates demand for the new game at various wholesale prices.
 The retail stores then set the retail price of the same sold to the public.
 Estimated demand is shown in L Table I. -->
 <!-- __See Self-Study Problems.__ -->

+## Example: Sandy Cove Bank

 ### Sandy Cove Bank